Leka Municipality: Geography

 Leka is an island municipality encompassing the main island of Leka, the western part of the island of Austra (with the biggest locality being Gutvik), and many other small islands in the surrounding area.
 The tiny island groups of Sklinna and Horta lie to the west of the main islands.

 Sklinna Lighthouse is located in the westernmost part of the municipality.
 Leka borders Nærøysund Municipality to the south and Bindal Municipality (in Nordland county) to the north.
 The highest point in the municipality is the 588.28 m tall mountain Romsskåla.

 History

-Dated to the Viking Age, the burial mound Herlaugshaugen is one of the largest (in Norway) from that era.
+Dated to ca. 700 in the Merovinger Age, Herlaug Mound is one of the largest burial mounds in Norway and the oldest ship burial in Scandinavia.

 Government

 Leka Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Municipal waste management has since 1994 been handled by the inter-municipal Midtre Namdal Avfallsselskap, with ReTrans Midt handling waste collection since 2018.